justin-marian/heat-equation/README.md

 ## Dynamic Process

-- **Temperature Calculation:** Calculates the temperature distribution over time using the heat equation and finite difference method.
+- **Temperature Calculation:** Utilizes the heat equation and finite difference method to compute the temperature distribution over time.
-- **Boundary Conditions:** Applies Neumann boundary conditions to the simulation.
+- **Boundary Conditions:** Imposes Neumann boundary conditions to regulate heat flux at the boundaries.
-- **Dynamic Visualization:** Dynamically visualizes the temperature distribution over time using a graphical simulation.
+- **Dynamic Visualization:** Provides real-time graphical visualization of the evolving temperature distribution.

 ## Numerical Solution